-Your drinking water has been sampled for a series of unregulated contaminants.
-Unregulated contaminants are those that EPA has not established drinking water standards.
+Your drinking water from Mt.
+Sterling Water Works and Reid Village Water District has been sampled for a series of unregulated contaminants.
+Unregulated contaminants are those for which EPA has not established drinking water standards.
 There are no MCLs and therefore no violations if found.
 The purpose of monitoring for these contaminants is to help EPA determine where the contaminants occur and whether they should have a standard.
 As our customers, you have a right to know that these data are available.
 If you are interested in examining the results, please contact our office during normal business hours.

-This report will not be mailed.
+This report will not be mailed unless requested.
 Copies are available in our office.
 If you would like a copy mailed to you, please contact our office.